mounarameshk/Gherkin-Playwright-Automation/README.md

 The system is extensible: you can add more feature files, change the prompt, or swap out the LLM with minimal code changes.

 # In a nutshell:
-Project POC uses LangChain’s agentic AI to automate the translation of Gherkin feature steps into Playwright test code, orchestrated through a modular, prompt-driven pipeline, and outputs the results as ready-to-use TypeScript test files.
+It uses LangChain’s agentic AI to automate the translation of Gherkin feature steps into Playwright test code, orchestrated through a modular, prompt-driven pipeline, and outputs the results as ready-to-use TypeScript test files.

 ## Getting Started